Fishing in Croatia: how and where?

 Fishing regulations in Croatia

-You need a licence for fishing in Croatia, and you can buy these for different periods of time from tourist agencies.
+You need a license for fishing in Croatia, and you can buy these for different periods from tourist agencies.
 There are certain restrictions in place governing things like how much you can catch, what species are off-limits, and where you can fish.
-You’ll find more detail on sea fishing regulations here and on freshwater fishing regulations here.
+As you explore Croatia’s fishing opportunities, it’s essential to familiarize yourself with the local regulations to ensure a responsible and enjoyable experience.

 Share Twitter Facebook Whatsapp Telegram